maddycalvo1/maddycalvo1/README.md

 🔭 I’m currently working on React!

-🌱 I’m currently learning at The University of Texas at Austin as a Coding bootcamp student.
+📚 I am a coding bootcamp student at The University of Texas at Austin.

 😄 Pronouns: She/Her